carmonalab/GeneNMF/README.md

 Non-negative matrix factorization is a method for the analysis of high dimensional data that allows extracting sparse and meaningful features from a set of non-negative data vectors.
 It is well suited for decomposing scRNA-seq data, effectively reducing large complex matrices ($10^4$ of genes times $10^5$ of cells) into a few interpretable gene programs.
 It has been especially used to extract recurrent gene programs in cancer cells (see e.g. [Barkely et al. (2022)](https://www.nature.com/articles/s41588-022-01141-9) and [Gavish et al. (2023)](https://www.nature.com/articles/s41586-023-06130-4)), which are otherwise difficult to integrate and analyse jointly.

 **GeneNMF** is a package that implements methods for matrix factorization and gene program discovery for single-cell omics data.
 It can be applied directly on Seurat objects to reduce the dimensionality of the data and to detect robust gene programs across multiple samples.
-For fast NMF calculation, GeneNMF uses [RcppML](https://github.com/zdebruine/RcppML) (see [DeBruine et al. 2024](https://www.biorxiv.org/content/10.1101/2021.09.01.458620v2.full)).
+For fast NMF calculation, GeneNMF relies on [RcppML](https://github.com/zdebruine/RcppML) (see [DeBruine et al. 2024](https://www.biorxiv.org/content/10.1101/2021.09.01.458620v2.full)).

 ## Installation
 Install release version from [CRAN](https://CRAN.R-project.org/package=GeneNMF):